Facilities Managers – Great Time for Upgrades!

 Because of the pandemic, now is an exceptional time to invest in non-residential facility upgrades.

 Here’s why: When you invest in upgrades — e.g., install a new HVAC system — you get a tax deduction for the project costs.
-In the past, this deduction was taken over a 39-year period, resulting in a 2.5 percent write-off each year.
+In the past, this deduction was taken over a 39 years, resulting in a 2.5 percent write-off each year.

 That’s now changed.
 The 2020 Coronavirus Aid, Relief, and Economic Stability (CARES) Act allows a full deduction of certain project costs in a single year, without limitation on the size of the project.
+These amended rules apply retroactively to property acquired and placed in service after September 27, 2017, and continue ahead through December 31, 2022.
 If you’ve been waiting for the right time to make major facility upgrades, the wait is over.